overtone/emacs-live/README.md

 # Emacs Live

 An opinionated set of defaults for getting started with Emacs with a specific focus on live coding with Overtone.
-However, it also happens to be a jolly good generic Clojure hacking config.
+However, it not only also happens to be a jolly good generic Clojure hacking config but a nice pack-oriented structure for building your own personalised config.

          "Power of the horse, full force!"
                       The Space Stallions.

 ### Prerequisites

-This dot-emacs config has only been tested with a terminal hosted Emacs ` 24.1.50.2` (pre-release).
+Emacs live has only been tested with a terminal hosted Emacs ` 24.1.50.2` (pre-release).
 Issues and pull-requests for this and later versions will be happily accepted.

 ### Getting started